Alan Whitehead

 Alan Patrick Vincent Whitehead, Baron Whitehead (born 15 September 1950) is a British Labour Party politician who served as Member of Parliament (MP) for Southampton Test from 1997 to 2024.
 He served as Shadow Minister for Energy Security, previously Green New Deal and Energy, from 2015 to 2024.
 He served as a Parliamentary Under-Secretary of State for Transport, Local Government and the Regions from 2001 to 2002.

 Early life and career

 Alan Whitehead was born on 15 September 1950 in Isleworth, London, and attended Isleworth Grammar School.
-He studied Politics and Philosophy at the University of Southampton, where he became President of University of Southampton Students' Union and received a PhD in Political Science.
+He studied Politics and Philosophy at the University of Southampton, where he became President of University of Southampton Students' Union and received a PhD degree in political science.

-From 1979 to 1982 he was Director of OUTSET charity, then from 1983 to 1992 he worked for the BIIT charity, where he was also a director.
+From 1979 to 1982, he was Director of OUTSET charity.
+From 1983 to 1992, he worked for the BIIT charity, where he was also a director.

-Whitehead was the Leader of Southampton City Council from 1984 to 1992 and a professor of Public Policy at Southampton Institute.
-As leader of Southampton City Council in 1986, Whitehead proposed that the city council take measures to become a 'self-sustaining city' with regard to energy generation.
+Whitehead was the Leader of Southampton City Council from 1984 to 1992 and a professor of public policy at Southampton Institute.
+As leader of Southampton City Council in 1986, Whitehead proposed that the city council take measures to become a "self-sustaining city" with regard to energy generation.
 One such measure was the conversion of Southampton Civic Centre to being heated by local reservoirs of geothermal energy.